manikandanrsoc/MANIKANDAN-R/README.md

 ## Key Skills

+- **Cybersecurity Fundamentals:** Strong understanding of security principles, threats, vulnerabilities, and incident response.
 - **Security Monitoring:** Skilled in using tools like Splunk, ELK Stack, and SIEM systems for monitoring and analyzing security events.
 - **Incident Response:** Capable of responding to security breaches and other cyber incidents following established protocols.
 - **Threat Intelligence:** Understanding of threat landscapes and ability to utilize threat intelligence to enhance security measures.
 - **Scripting:** Proficient in scripting languages such as Python and PowerShell for automating tasks and analyzing data.
-- **Networking:** Strong foundation in network protocols, firewalls, and VPN configurations.
+- **Networking:** Strong foundation in network protocols, firewalls, intrusion detection systems (IDS), and VPN configurations.
+- **Security Tools and Technologies:** Proficient in using popular tools like Wireshark, Nmap, and SIEM platforms to analyze and respond to security incidents.
+- **Network Security:** Knowledge of network protocols, intrusion detection systems (IDS), and firewall configuration.
+- **Problem Solving:** Excellent analytical and troubleshooting skills, with a focus on quickly identifying and mitigating security risks.
+- **Continuous Learning:** Commitment to ongoing personal and professional development in the dynamic field of cybersecurity.

 ## Tools